 RunBodyRun; hit your stride.

 Sometimes we may read articles that bring up unexpected emotions and/or feelings that may be a little overwhelming.

 If you ever have that happen to you and feel a little alone, you could always get in touch with the Samaritans 24/7.
 Another valuable resource is mind.org.

 They are there to give support.

 And you can give back yours.
-There are always fundraising events going on throughout the year.
-Here are a small selection of activities you can get involved with this year:
+There are always fundraising walking and running events going on throughout the year.
+Click on the button below to find an event near you.

 The centre isn't funded through the NHS, Central or Local Government so in order to keep our doors open we need support from volunteers!